luksrn/pkmbridge/README.md

 # 🦙 PKMBridge

-A RAG (Retrieval-Augmented Generation) app powered by Ollama and LangChain4j, designed to enrich AI responses with insights from your personal knowledge base — seamlessly integrating with tools like Obsidian or Logseq.
+A RAG (Retrieval-Augmented Generation) app powered by Ollama and LangChain4j, designed to enrich AI responses with insights from your personal knowledge base — seamlessly integrating with tools like Obsidian or LogseqDB.

 ## Features
 - **RAG with Ollama**: Leverage the power of Ollama for advanced language model capabilities and utilize LangChain4j for building robust language model applications.